PaulinaLL/react-weather-app/README.md

 ## Weather App
 - a realtime weather application built in React using the Fetch API and geolocation as accessed through the Navigator interface
 - using data sources called Open Weather
--display information like temperature, location, humidity, wind speed and direction
+- display information like temperature, location, humidity, wind speed and direction

 ![weather-app](weatherApp.jpeg)